PhonologicalCorpusTools/CorpusTools/docs/source/references.rst

    speech: Data and analysis, ed. by K. Maekawa & K. Yoneyama, 87-108.
    Tokyo: The National Institute of Japanese Language.

 ..
-[MATLAB] The MathWorks Inc. (2014).
+[Matlab] The MathWorks Inc. (2014).
 MATLAB, Version R2014a.

 ..
 [Mielke2008] Mielke, Jeff.
 2008.
 The emergence of distinctive features.
    Oxford: Oxford UP.

 ..
 [Mielke2012] Mielke, J. 2012.
 A phonetically based metric of sound similarity.
    Lingua, 122(2), 145-163.

+..
+[LEXIQUE] New, Boris, Christophe Pallier, Marc Brysbaert, and Ludovic Ferrand.
+   2004.
+Lexique 2: A new French lexical database.
+Behavior Research Methods, Instruments, and Computers 36:516-524.

 ..
 [Peperkamp2003] Peperkamp, Sharon, Michèle Pettinato & Emmanuel Dupoux.
 2003.
    Allophonic variation and the acquisition of phoneme categories.